Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Reference/Development/Data-Formats/4-ESM-IntuneScopeTag.md

 **Description:**
 This is a normal Entra ID Admin Unit that contains a list of enterprise security groups, devices, apps and users.
-The membership of this AU is automatically maintained by SOP.
+The membership of this AU is automatically maintained by SHIELD.

 **Example:**
 `AU=5b7c868e-98bf-437e-acf6-32c433328198`